 Comic books have always been one of the most important mediums in American history.
 The medium has been used as a platform for progressiveness, a rallying cry for soldiers in war time or even just as a story that brings confidence in a young child.
 The impact of these heroes and their adventures over the last 80+ years can not simply be measured through their individual sales.
 Comic books have gone through an amazing and powerful journey rivaling that of the characters within them.
-Looking strictly at comics starting from 1938 to the present, these stories were used to galvanize the troops through wars, give people hope through economic and social disasters, and even to progress society forward through important movements.
+Looking strictly at comics starting from 1938 to the present, these stories were used to galvanize the troops through wars, give people hope through economic and social disasters, and even to progress society forward through important movements and historic events.

 1938-1945 Superman & Captain America against Anti-Semitism and Hitler